jenkins-x/jx-docs/content/faq/issues.md

 * [download the 2.10.0-rc1 version](https://github.com/helm/helm/releases) of helm and add it to your `PATH`
 * run `helm init --upgrade`

+## error creating jenkins credential jenkins-x-chartmuseum 500 Server Error

+This is a [pending issue](https://github.com/jenkins-x/jx/issues/1234) which we will hopefully fix soon.

+It basically happens if you have an old API token in `~/.jx/jenkinsAuth.yaml` for your jenkins server URL.
+You can either:

+* remove it from that file by hand
+* run the following command [jx delete jenkins token](https://jenkins-x.io/commands/jx_delete_jenkins_user/):

+    jx delete jenkins token admin

 ## Invalid git token to scan a project

 If you get an error in Jenkins when it tries to scan your repositories for branches something like: